-Print copies of Alberta student loan applications are normally available in May of each year from the Enrolment Services Office or at the nearest Alberta Service Centre or Canada-Alberta Service Centre.
-However, students are encouraged to apply online at studentaid.alberta.ca.
+Alberta student loan applications are normally available in May of each year online at studentaid.alberta.ca.

 PROCESSING A STUDENT LOAN

 Students are encouraged to apply early but can apply up to two weeks prior to the end of the term to which the loan pertains.
 Students will be responsible for any tuition due prior to approval of their student loan.